oyarzun/netbeans-nbpackage/README.md

 Create a Linux RPM package.
 Requires `rpm` and `rpmbuild` to be available on the system.

+### `--type linux-tar-script`

+Create a Linux shell script installer with an embedded tar file.

 ### `--type macos-pkg`

 Create a macOS PKG installer.
 Requires `swift` to build the launcher, `codesign`